Workflows & Recipes

 Tenderly for transaction simulation - a separate account, a separate API key, a project-scoped URL, a different auth header (X-Access-Key), and a different response shape.

-Then you write custom risk-scoring logic to combine both results into a single safe/unsafe decision.
+Then you write custom risk-scoring logic to combine both results into a risk policy or escalation decision.

 import requests